 I got all the side effects, well, except the loss of appetite and the weight loss.
 I gained 20lbs in 3 months.
-It was a massive disappointment for me as in 2020, I committed to losing weight, and I dropped 45lbs, so giving almost half back hurt.
+It was a massive disappointment for me as in 2020, I committed to losing weight, and I dropped 45lbs, so giving almost half of it back hurt.

 After three months of severe side effects, I went back for my monthly follow-up, but the lymph nodes hadn’t reduced in swelling.